viswadeep-sarangi/cake-bake-app/README.md

 # cake-bake-app

+This was a fun weekend project, created as part of an interview process.
+It's an end-to-end API based client-server solution, created in Python, Jinja, HTML

 ### Problem statement
 ---
 Build an app for a small company.
 The company would like its employees to bake a cake for each other on their birthdays.
 Write a client and a server app to do so.
 Server is a REST API server, and client would run various scenarios that the candidate thinks would typically happen.
 The server should be python using fastapi, sqlite and sqlalchemy.
 Client can be in a medium of choice